-Over half of all adults in Great Britain participate in some form of gambling and for many, this is a leisure activity that does not cause any adverse problems.
+Over half of all adults in Great Britain participate in some form of gambling and for many this is a leisure activity that does not cause any adverse problems.
 However, for some, gambling can cause negative effects on people's health and wellbeing, including financial difficulties, relationship breakdowns and mental and physical health problems.
-Recent GambleAware commissioned research found that around 12% of adults across Great Britain may be experiencing some level of gambling harm.
+Data from large-scale surveys across Great Britain indicate that between 1% and 5% of adults who gamble are experiencing problems from it (PGSI 8+).
+At the lower end of the scale this still amounts to around 300,000 people, while at the top end of the scale it is potentially over 1 million.